PEN American Center inactive awards: PEN/W.G. Sebald Award (2010–2011)

 The PEN/W.G.
 Sebald Award for a Fiction Writer in Mid-Career was awarded by the PEN American Center to honor a promising writer who has published three works of fiction.

 Winners

 PEN Emerging Writers Awards (2011)

 The PEN Emerging Writers Awards was awarded by the PEN American Center.
 It was awarded to up-and-coming authors whose writing had been featured in distinguished literary journals, but had not published book-length works.
 Three prizes were awarded: one fiction, one nonfiction, and one poetry.
-Candidates were only nominated by editors from print and online journals.
+Candidates were nominated only by editors from print and online journals.
 Participating journals for 2011 included: 6 x 6, A Public Space, Bloom, Colorado Review, Creative Nonfiction, Fence, Gargoyle, Glimmer Train, Guernica, Harvard Review, jubilat, Kenyon Review, Lungfull!, New York Quarterly, One Story, The Oxford American, Ploughshares, Rain Taxi, Spinning Jenny, and Tin House.

 Winners

 PEN/Amazon.com Short Story Award (2000)

 The PEN/Amazon.com Short Story Award was given to unpublished writers who submit original short story manuscripts.
 Each manuscript competed for a $10,000 cash grant and publication at Amazon.com and in The Boston Book Review.
 Award was active for one year.